God bless V/H/S.

 Bruckner’s chilling segment stole the show the first time around and announced him as a future force in the horror genre.
-What starts as a despicable spin on a sexual conquest for a few young men—which feels even slimier after the first portion of “Tape 49”—slowly devolves into something sinister and befitting of its faux hero characters, fueled brilliantly by Hannah Fierman’s terrifying expressions and brilliantly landed with a terrific climax.
-This one is so good, it got its own feature-length spinoff (Siren).
+What starts as a despicable spin on a sexual conquest for a few young men—which feels even slimier after the first portion of “Tape 49”—slowly devolves into something sinister and befitting of its faux hero characters, fueled brilliantly by Hannah Fierman’s terrifying expressions and landed splendidly with a terrific climax.
+This one is so good, it got its own feature-length spinoff in Siren.

 1. “Safe Haven” – Timo Tjahjanto & Gareth Evans (V/H/S/2)

 Two of the finest 21st century genre directors combined their talents to create not just the best segment of the franchise but one of the best short-form horror pieces ever made.
 What could’ve been a routine found-footage concept—a camera team traveling to a remote area to document something vaguely unsettling—is elevated to classic status thanks to tremendous effects, terrific atmosphere, a stellar performance from Epy Kusnandar, and one hell of a final moment.
 Even at a full 30 minutes (still the longest segment of the franchise), it doesn’t wear out its welcome for a single second.